 To apply for a Tegg’s Nose only parking permit

-To apply for an annual permit which allows the holder to park a vehicle in this car park and at the car parks at both Nelson Pit Visitor Centre and Brereton Heath Local Nature Reserve
+Alternatively you can apply for an annual permit which allows the holder to park a vehicle in this car park and at the car parks at both Nelson Pit Visitor Centre and Brereton Heath Local Nature Reserve.

-An annual permit can be applied for by downloading, completing and returning the NPVC , TNCP and BHLNR Application Form (April 2017) (PDF, 132KB)
+An annual permit can be applied for by downloading, completing and returning the NPVC , TNCP and BHLNR multi site parking application form (PDF, 326KB)

 Please note that existing permit holders also need to complete and return the above form if they wish to renew their permit.

 There is a Visitor Centre at the main car park, which provides shelter (handy for changing wet boots at the end of a walk!), leaflets and information panels about the park.

 Tegg's Nose Tea Room